medibloc/panacea-incentivized-testnet/fund-aggregator/README.md

 - Unbonding
 - ~~Rewards~~

-Thus, this application aggregates all funds by inspecting the genesis file.
+Thus, this application aggregates all of those funds by inspecting the genesis file.

 **NOTE: To reduce complexity of this application, the genesis file must be exported with `--for-zero-height` which distributes rewards to proper delegators automatically.